IrisChase/IVD/README.md

     //etc just use your imagination for the confirmation cell

-Everything is fine and perfect and good until...
+Everything is fine and good until...
 You need to reuse that.
 You can't simply use a class because a class only helps with a single element, and the above can only work with several elements.

 Remorial classes are a way of defining a "composite" element.
 You define the class as normal, and then attach "remoras" (get it?) which are just a special kind of element to it.
 Whenever an element derives from this class, a copy of each remora is also spun up as well, facilitating reuse of complex elements.